amoshochman/to-do-list/README.md

 ###### **Instructions**:

 - git clone the repo in your local machine
-- install the requirements - as usual, preferably in a virtual environment
+- install the requirements - as usual, preferably in a virtual environment.
+Please notice that the app was developed with Python 3.10, so that's the ideal version before proceeding (although it will probably work also with Python 3.9)
 - install sqlite3 in your local machine if it's not already there.
 You can check it just running "sqlite3" on a terminal.